-Make sure you rinse all the water out of your sponge so that it is moist but not leaving drips of water when you rub it on the mosaic.
-You do not want to get drips of water in the grout in the gaps when you are rubbing the residue off the faces of the tile.
+Make sure you rinse all the water out of your sponge so that it is moist but not leaving drops of water when you rub it on the mosaic.
+You do not want to get drops of water in the grout in the gaps when you are rubbing the residue off the faces of the tile.

 Do not pour left over grout or grout sludge down plumbing or drains.
 Grout is concrete and can harden under water.
 Even sand can clog drains.
 Instead, pour your grout and grout water into an old plastic container.
 After it hardens, you can pour off the water and dispose what is left as solid waste.

 We use traditional grouts and NOT the new epoxy-grouts, and all our advice is written for traditional grout.
 If you use the new epoxy-base products, then make sure you read manufacturer recommendations for safety and disposal.